How I installed every Garuda spin on one partition

 sudo btrfs subvolume delete xfce/.snapshots/*/snapshot

-With the read-only subvolumes out of the way, we can now take down the top-level subvolume:
+With the read-only subvolumes out of the way, you can now delete the top-level subvolume:

 sudo rm -rf xfce